lmouline/greycat/doc/js/browser.md

 ## Usage with Bower

-Bower is a very handy tool to manage the dependency for font-end developement.
+Bower is a very handy tool to manage dependencies for font-end development.

-For instance it allows to describe *(in ```bower.json```)* dependencies for MWG related developement such as:
+For instance, it allows to describe *(in ```bower.json```)* dependencies for MWG related development, for example:

 ```json
 {